Theoretical insights for Improving the Schottky-barrier Height at the Ga$_2$O$_3$/Pt Interface: Results

 \subsection{Adsorption of Water Products}

-To answer this question, we looked at possible contaminants that could have been adsorbed at the surface during preparation and have an influence the SBH.
-Since $\beta$-Ga$_2$O$_3$ samples are usually washed with deionized water before platinum is deposited \cite{tellekamp2020growth, heinselman2021performance}, we focused on water-like products.
-We created and relaxed a structure where the two broken bonds per unit cell at the Ga$_2$O$_3$ surface were connected to H$^+$ and OH$^-$ groups forming decomposed water (H.OH).
-The decomposed water remained stable at the surface upon relaxing.
-We then added the Pt layers in the same orientation as in Fig.~\ref{fig:ldos_1}~A. Once again the decomposed water remained stable upon relaxing the interface.
-Note that, after relaxation, the attached OH$^-$ at the interface is almost parallel to the surface (see the inset of Fig.~\ref{fig:ldos_2}~B) which is consistant with previous work \cite{anvari2018density}.
+To answer this question, we looked at possible contaminants that could have been adsorbed at the surface during preparation and have an influence on the SBH.
+Since $\beta$-Ga$_2$O$_3$ samples are usually washed with deionized water before platinum is deposited \cite{tellekamp2020growth, heinselman2021performance} we focused on water-like products.
+Moreover, commercially available $\beta$-Ga$_2$O$_3$ $(\overline{2}01)$ substrates are known to be H and OH terminated \cite{gazoni2020relationship}.
+Therefore, to model this situation, we created a structure where the two broken bonds per unit cell at the Ga$_2$O$_3$ surface were connected to H$^+$ and OH$^-$ groups forming decomposed water (H.OH).
+The actual surface may contain varying proportions of H and OH depending on the treatment, most of them coming in equal parts from the decomposition of water molecules \cite{anvari2018density, ma2017monoclinic, gazoni2020relationship}.
+Since we focus on the typical deionized water treatment, the proportion of 50\% is appropriate.
+It also has the important advantage of being charge-neutral.

+Upon relaxation, the decomposed water remained stable at the surface.
+We then added the Pt layers in the same orientation as in Fig.~\ref{fig:ldos_1}(a).
+Once again the decomposed water remained stable upon relaxing the interface.
+Note that, after relaxation, the attached OH$^-$ at the interface is almost parallel to the surface [see the inset of Fig.~\ref{fig:ldos_2}(b)] which is consistent with previous work \cite{anvari2018density}.